mKafi/SelfinTracker/README.md

-# SelfinTracker
+# FinTracker

-This is a Laravel based simple and straightforward backed to keep individuals financial expenses, event costs and so on...
+This is a Laravel based simple and straightforward api backed.
+Subscriber can submit their information to get a subscription and on approval from administrator, s/he can access this system to store own financial expenses.
+This back-end generate effective statistics and providing API's to build own mobile app as well.

 ## Getting Started